-Dr. Whitford’s main areas of research include bureaucratic politics, organization theory, political economy, regulation, and research methodology.
-His research and teaching are mainly in organizational studies and public policy, with specific interest in organization theory, models of decision making and adaptation, and the political control of the bureaucracy.
-His interests in public policy include environmental, regulation, and public health policy.
-He has particularly strong interests in the use of experimental methods for understanding organizational behavior and individual choice.
+His public management research concentrates on organization theory, models of decision making and adaptation, and accountability in the bureaucracy.
+His interests in public policy include regulation and environmental and public health policy.
+He has extensive experience in the use of statistical, simulation, and experimental methods for understanding organizational behavior and individual choice.

 Previous service in government includes work with the Democratic Senatorial Campaign Committee and consultation with the U.S. Advisory Committee on Student Financial Assistance.

 He currently serves as a Co-Editor for the Journal of Public Administration Research and Theory.
 He also serves on the board of editors for the Political Research Quarterly, the Policy Studies Journal, the International Public Management Journal, and Korea Journal.
 He has received grants from the National Science Foundation, the Robert Wood Johnson Foundation, the Russell Sage Foundation, and the IBM Endowment for the Business of Government, among others.

 Professor Whitford received his Ph.D. in Political Science from Washington University in St. Louis in 1997.
 His site is andrewwhitford.com.